 I often do a quick litter pick before my swims and always litter pick the same stretch of beach, so it's easy to notice any changes in the litter - particularly after bad weather and an increase in seaside visitors.

-In recently walked 110 miles over 10 days, around the Forth coastline from Dunbar to Fife-Ness, litter picking, camping and swimming along the way.
+I walked 110 miles over 10 days, around the Forth coastline from Dunbar to Fife-Ness, litter picking, camping and swimming along the way.

 Through 'Walk Forth', I discovered just how amazing and diverse the habitat and wildlife is.
-Unfortunately, I also learnt that litter is a major issue on nearly all the beaches I visited.
+Unfortunately, I also learnt that litter is a major issue on nearly all the beaches I visited."

 Karen Bates, Edinburgh

-Karen says, marine litter comes to Wardie Bay relentlessly on every tide: “Higher than average sewage related debris, high numbers of nurdles due to industrial production along the Forth, plus microfibres and localised fishing litter.
-Locals are now litter picking daily making the beach seem much less polluted than it actually is.”
+Karen says, "marine litter comes to Wardie Bay relentlessly on every tide.
+Higher than average sewage related debris, high numbers of nurdles due to industrial production along the Forth and localised fishing litter.
+Locals are now litter picking daily, making the beach seem much less polluted than it actually is.”

 Niamh Byrne, North Yorkshire

-I’ve led and assisted beach cleans and surveys along the Yorkshire Coast collecting the all-important marine litter data.
-I’ve contributed towards various other vital citizen science projects such as the Big Seaweed Survey and The Great Nurdle Hunt.
+"I’ve led beach cleans and surveys along the Yorkshire Coast, collecting the all-important marine litter data.
+I’ve contributed towards various other vital citizen science projects, such as the Big Seaweed Survey and The Great Nurdle Hunt.

 I’m also an education volunteer, delivering curriculum-linked ocean literacy lessons in schools, which is a great part of the marine legacy that the Marine Conservation Society invests in so passionately."